Looking for more in Reading and Stories?

 About Sensory Storytelling

-Sensory Storytelling brings the magic of an author visit and the many benefits of books and sensory storytelling to pupils in Scotland’s special schools.
+Sensory Storytelling brings the magic of an author visit and the many benefits of books and sensory storytelling to young people with additional support needs.

-Children with complex additional needs can struggle to engage with the world around them.
-Multi-sensory storytelling is one way of empowering children to express their thoughts and ideas, help teachers create a calm, relaxed atmosphere and ensure a positive, enriched and creative school experience.
+Multi-sensory storytelling is one way of empowering children with additional support needs to express their thoughts and ideas, help teachers create a calm, relaxed atmosphere and ensure a positive, enriched and creative school experience.

 Sensory Stories Summer Roadshow